Raguram-N/BillianceAI-1/README.md

 A normal call goes like this:

-Student: “What’s the fee?”
+1. Student: “What’s the fee?”
-Felina: “This sir, that sir…”
+Felina: “Bla bla bla…”

-Student: “What about placements?”
+2. Student: “What about placements?”
-Felina: “This sir, that sir…”
+Felina: “Bla bla bla…”

-Student: “How is the campus?”
+3. Student: “How is the campus?”
-Felina: “This sir, that sir…”
+Felina: “Bla bla bla…”

 After a few questions, the call becomes monotonous.